issaiass/jetbot_diff_drive/README.md

 <details open>
 <summary> <b>Issues<b></summary>

+- When the navigation stack is running, in some point the map is not aligned with the laser scan, we have to test more if is the AMCL or other map parameters related to local planning.
 - URDF need some modification, if you disable the link of imu, gps will not link and will cause an error.
 - Always leave to true both, *imu_enable* and *gps_enable*.
 I will fix that later
 - Planners are not fine tunned and sometimes will cause the bot to go back and forth.